CiscoDevNet/iotsp-device-sdk-java/Pi-sensehat/README.md

         - gyroscope
         - ping (flashes the senseHat LEDs briefly)
     -  `http://<IP_Address>:<port>/message/<message> - This allows a custom message to be displayed on the SensehatLED Display (8 chars max)
-       NOTE - Since this operation is not asyncronized, there can be a delay of up to 10 seconds before seeing a response.`
+       NOTE - Since this operation is not asynchronous, there can be a delay of up to 10 seconds before seeing a response.`

 ## Additional Notes

-1. To have the Raspberry Pi automatically run the sensehat app on startup, place the following lines in your raspberry pi's rc.local file
+1. To have the Raspberry Pi automatically run the sensehat app on startup of the raspberry pi, place the following lines in your raspberry pi's rc.local file

-   -   ` /usr/bin/python /home/pi/projects/Pi_sensehat/sensehat-app/app.py > /home/pi/Pi_senseHat.log 2>&1 & exit 0`
+   -   ` /usr/bin/python /home/pi/projects/sensehat-app/app.py > /home/pi/Pi_senseHat.log 2>&1 & exit 0`

 ## Questions and Feedback